anderson93/last-fm-history-analysis/README.md

 # last-fm-history-analysis
-I will be wondering through my last.fm music history and hope to discover meaningful insights
+I will be wandering through my last.FM music history and hope to discover meaningful insights